 8. The Authors are welcome to suggest suitable reviewers and/or request the exclusion of certain individuals when they submit their manuscripts.
 When suggesting reviewers, the Authors should make sure they are totally independent and not connected to the work in any way.
 It is strongly recommended to suggest a mix of reviewers from different countries and different institutions.
 When suggesting reviewers, the Corresponding Author must provide an institutional email address for each suggested reviewer.
 Please note that the journal is not obliged to use the suggestions, but suggestions are appreciated and may help facilitate the peer review process.

-9. The Authors are required to accurately acknowledge the funding sources related to the submitted manuscript (written in the Acknowledgement section of the manuscript).
+9. The Authors are required to accurately acknowledge the funding sources related to the submitted manuscript (written after the Acknowledgments section in the manuscript).

 10. All Authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors must disclose any interests during the submission of the article.